leonardo-a/leonardo-a/README.md

  - 🔥 Passionate about technology, I want to use my knowledge to make a difference trough programming;
  - ⚛️ TypeScript | Node.Js | React Native
  - ✨ Always trying to learn more and help the others;
- - 🚀 Currently Learning: React
+ - 🚀 Currently Studying: NodeJS

 #### 💬 You can find me in: